 - Lemons and Limes (Very detoxifying.
-I recommend you drinking a glass of water with a freshly squeezed lemon/lime juice first thing in the morning.
+I recommend you drink a glass of water with a freshly squeezed lemon/lime juice first thing in the morning.
 It curbs cravings and speeds your digestion!)

 - Zucchini, Celery and Cucumbers (You can add them to smoothies, to your salad or dip them in hummus)

-- Cauliflower, Brussel Sprouts and Broccoli (I recommend you steaming it for few minutes and add them to your dinner.
+- Cauliflower, Brussel Sprouts and Broccoli (I recommend you steam them for a few minutes and add them to your dinner.
 The fiber in those vegetables will keep you full and nourished due to their protein content.

-- Mushrooms (Not only rich in protein and even vitamin D but also very low in calorie, mushrooms are you best friend while dieting or trying to eat healthy.
+- Mushrooms (Not only rich in protein and even vitamin D but also very low in calorie, mushrooms are your best friend while dieting or trying to eat healthily.
 You can even eat them raw.
 I recommend you marinating them in coconut aminos for 5-10 minutes for extra flavor.
 I love spicing them with black pepper, garlic and balsamic vinegar.)

-- My number one choice are Chia, Flax and Hemp seeds: rich in omega 3 and 6 and high in fiber and protein
+- My number one choice is Chia, Flax and Hemp seeds: rich in omega 3 and 6 and high in fiber and protein

 - Oatmeal, Quinoa and Buckwheat (Great choices for breakfast, lunch and dinner and very easy to prepare)